fdifrison/intergalacticGuidesForCoders/Html_CSS/Manual_Html&CSS.md

 * `css` is responsible for the presentation of the content, i.e. its styling
 * `javascript` is the programming language of the front-end responsible for the dynamic and the responsive effects.
 It can also be used to load data from webserver and create entire webpages called web applications.

+## Chrome DevTools

+The Developer Tools in Chrome browser is a very powerful way to inspect and test our webpage; by pressing **F-12** we can access it.

+### Element Tab

+in the element Tab we can inspect the html code that is rendering the page and selecting a specific row we will set the focus on a specific element.
+From the *style tab* we can inspect which css properties are applied and which are the *user agent stylesheet* (the default option).
+Here we can test new properties and behavior.

+By clicking `:hov` we can toggle different state of the object to see its behavior in action.

 ---

 # What is HTML